Skip to content

 Setting And Schedule

-JAG work happens in legal offices, courtrooms, command staff spaces, and deployed legal environments.
-Some assignments look like classic law practice.
-Others look more like command advisory work inside a military headquarters.
+JAG work happens in legal offices, courtrooms, command staff spaces, conference rooms, and deployed legal environments.
+Some assignments look and feel like conventional law practice: client intake, legal research, document drafting, court appearances, and file management.
+Others look more like command advisory work inside a military headquarters, where the attorney briefs senior leaders on legal risks and frameworks in real time.

 Client And Command Balance